wepala/weos-documentation/content/docs/use-cases/api-discovery.md

 ---
 title: Get API Details
+description: Get API details via Swagger UI or json.
 ---

-The OpenAPI details can be made available via the API
+The OpenAPI details can be made available via the API.

 ## Background